Merathilis/ElvUI_MerathilisUI/README.txt

 <font color=#FF8C00>&#9830;</font> <font color=#FF8C00>Install-Steps:</font> 1.
 Install ElvUI - 2.
 Install ElvUI_BenikUI (not needed but high recommended) - 3.
 Install MerathilisUI

 <font color=#FF8C00><b>Note:</b></font>
-<font color=#FF8C00>&#9830;</font> I have tested it only with a 1680x1050 resolution, you may have to adjust MerathilisUI if using a bigger resolution.
 <font color=#FF8C00>&#9830;</font> My LUA Knowledgement is very limited, so i will take my time to fix and add new Stuff ;)

 <font color=#FF8C00><b>Chat Commands:</b></font>